2018 Winter Paralympics: Opening ceremony

 The opening ceremony was held on 9 March 2018 at Pyeongchang Olympic Stadium, which was built specifically for the Winter Games.

 Sports

 Competitions in the 2018 Winter Paralympics are being held in six Winter Paralympic sports, with 80 medal events in total.
-Snowboarding has been expanded into a separate discipline for 2018, with 10 medal events (in 2014, two medal events in snowboarding were held within the alpine skiing programme).
+Snowboard has been expanded into a separate discipline for 2018, with 10 medal events (in 2014, two medal events in snowboarding were held within the alpine skiing programme).

 Calendar

 In the following calendar for the 2018 Winter Paralympics, each blue box represents an event competition.
 The yellow boxes represent days during which medal-awarding finals for a sport are held.
 The number in each yellow box represents the number of finals that are contested on that day.